 Headquartered in New-York, owned by the Japanese Citizen Watch Co. and produced in Switzerland, the Bulova Accutron brand can be used as a symbol of globalization, and where it got us.

-It really does look like it was made of solid pink gold and its black dial with luminescent pink gold-plated indices and hands sports the same pattern as the black rubber strap.
+It does look like it was made of solid pink gold and its black dial with luminescent pink gold-plated indices and hands sports the same pattern as the black rubber strap.

 The gold-plated arc around the small date window slightly unbalances the overall design of the face, though, drawing too much attention to itself.

-Frankly, given the timekeeper’s relatively low price, I also doubt that there was some extra fine-tuning to the movement except for the obvious initial quality control, so if you decide to buy one these timepieces, a visit to your local service professional for an adjustment and proper regulation may be in order.
+Frankly, given the relatively low price, I also doubt that there was some extra fine-tuning to the movement except for the obvious initial quality control, so if you decide to buy one these timepieces, a visit to your local service professional for an adjustment and proper regulation may be in order.

 On the other hand, why would you?
-I highly doubt that anyone would ever buy this watch for diving adventures: there are less expensive (I mean, like ten times less expensive) and more usable gadgets for that even if you plan to keep going old-school by using mechanical divers instead of electronic ones that are both more reliable and more ergonomic than classic wristwatches.
+I highly doubt that anyone would ever buy this model for diving adventures: there are less expensive (I mean, like ten times less expensive) and more usable gadgets for that even if you plan to keep going old-school by using mechanical divers instead of electronic ones that are both more reliable and more ergonomic than classic wristwatches.

 Build Quality: 4.5/5